-The bench pull test is fitness test of upper body muscular endurance.
+The bench pull test is a fitness test of upper body muscular endurance.
+It involves lying supine on a bench, pulling a weight up off the ground to the chest.
 The test was part of the eTID Talent Identification Testing Program for canoeing, and their protocol is listed here.

 purpose: This test measures upper body muscular endurance.

 equipment required: a bench with adjustable height capacity (allow enough room underneath to permit full extension of the arms), 20kg Olympic bar with collars, a selection of 5kg and 10kg free weights.
 The weights should be set at 25kg for females and 40kg for males (make sure you include the 20kg Olympic barbell plus the mass of any collars).

 procedure: The subject lies prone (face down) on the bench with arms extended below the bench.
 The subject takes a shoulder wide overhand grip on the bar and pulls it up until the bar makes contact with the bottom of the bench, ensuring that the elbows are kept out and the chest on the bench.
 Participants must only move their arms and shoulders in lifting the weight, the remainder of the body (head, trunk and legs) must remain still throughout the movement (an assistant may hold the legs down).
 Once the bar makes contact with the bench, the subject extends their arms, lowering the weight in a controlled manner back to the starting hang position without touching the ground.
 The subject maintains a continuous movement sequence at approximately one full repetition every two seconds.
 As many full bench pulls as possible are performed.

 scoring: The total number of correctly completed bench pulls (see technical violations) is recorded (whole numbers).
 One repetition equals a full pull up and release down to the starting hang position.